alexliap/roll_rate_analysis/README.md

 git clone https://github.com/alexliap/roll_rate_analysis.git
 ```

-And after you create you environment (either venv or conda) and acivate it then run this command
+And after you create you environment (either venv or conda) and activate it then run this command

 ```terminal
 pip install -e '.[dev]'